atticus-sullivan/theoTool/README.md

 | 1 | print transitions/productions read by pyformlang |
 | 2 | print output of (pdf) build tools |

-Tipp: You may use the `config.py` file to speficy `checkL(i:str)` a function to check if a word should be accepted or not (this can be a function using regexes, a static dictionary, or whatever you can imagine as long as it takes a string and returns a boolean (Tipp: a CFG is possible in here too, see comments in `config.py`)).
+Tipp: You may use the `config.py` file to speficy the `checkL_...(i:str)` functions to check if a simulation ran sucessfully or not (changed because of TMs and goto).
+Check the comments in the example `config.py` to see what the parameter `s` is about (representing the result of the simulation).
+These functions can use regexes, a static dictionary, or whatever you can imagine as long as it takes a input string, a tuple (the return of the simulation) and returns a boolean (this bool now represents if the simulation was successfully).

+Tipp: a CFG/... is possible in here too, see comments in `config.py`.

 When checking random words there are some parameters like startLength and endLength (words with lengths between these two numbers are generated).
 With the